jyotijauhari/JyotiJauhari/README.md

 - Took my first step in Open Source with GSSoC 2020 as Participant and Campus Ambassador. ⭐

-- 🔭 I’m currently working as Mentor as SCI 2020, Open-Source Contributor as PSoC Summer of Code, Technical Intern at Cloud Conselage.
+- 🔭 I’m currently working as Project Mentor as SCI 2020, Open-Source Contributor as PSoC Summer of Code, Technical Intern at Cloud Conselage.

 - 🌱 I’m currently learning Android Development 👩‍💻✨